-- Use products that meet the standards in SB1491
+- Use solutions that meet the standards in SB1491

-Use sterile water with recognized disinfecting or antibacterial properties whenever performing dental procedures on exposed dental pulp (See the list of products that meet this requirement above).
+Use sterile water or water with recognized disinfecting or antibacterial properties whenever performing dental procedures on exposed dental pulp (See the list of products that meet this requirement above).

 - Shock your waterlines at least quarterly